 In a survival scenario, you may need to collect and treat water to stay hydrated while you wait for help or hike out.
 You might also need to treat water so you’ll have it on hand for cleaning wounds, repairing gear, or cooking food.

 9. Flashlight / Head Lamp

 The only thing harder than being lost, stuck in a backcountry emergency, or trying to survive the unexpected is having to manage in the dark.
-Even if you’re only planning a day hike, it’s always wise to have your headlamp on hand, or at least a small pocket-size flashlight, in case you’re in the woods longer than anticipated.
+Even if you’re only planning a day hike, it’s always wise to have your headlamp on hand, or at least a small pocket-size flashlight.

 11. Signal Mirror

 Sometimes called a rescue mirror, these unbreakable reflectors are designed specifically for outdoor applications and as survival tools.
 On any regular day, you can use the mirror to help you apply sunscreen without missing a spot.
 If your trek goes sideways, however, you can use the mirror to signal for help.
-The reflected glimmer can reach up to seven miles depending on weather conditions or thousands of feet in the air, alerting rescue or commercial pilots to your location and distress.
+The reflected glimmer can reach up to seven miles depending on weather conditions, alerting pilots to your location and distress.

 12. Space Blanket